cranesZ/cbtsystem/README.md

 ## Setup Instructions

 1. Open Roblox Studio
-2. Run the contents of `TerminalSetupScript.lua` in the command bar
+2. Paste and run `TerminalSetupScript.lua` in the command bar
-3. Copy the script files to their respective folders:
-   - `ServerScriptService/Combat/CombatHandler.lua`
-   - `ServerScriptService/Handlers/DamageHandler.lua`
-   - `ServerScriptService/Validation/CombatValidator.lua`
-   - `ReplicatedStorage/CombatData/CombatConstants.lua`
-   - `ReplicatedStorage/Modules/CombatUtilities.lua`
-   - `StarterPlayer/StarterPlayerScripts/Combat/CombatInput.lua`
-   - `StarterPlayer/StarterPlayerScripts/UI/CombatUI.lua`
-   - `StarterPlayer/StarterPlayerScripts/Effects/CombatEffects.lua`
+3. The script creates all folders, RemoteEvents, animations and scripts automatically.

 ## Controls